May 8, 2024

 GEI Commissions Solar and Storage Project in Zambia

-Dr Francesca Chisangano Zyambo, Permanent Secretary for the Ministry of Energy, suggested that YEO’s participation could pave the way for a manufacturing facility in Zambia, stating, “We also aim to leverage the engineering and battery storage expertise from Turkey to establish an assembly plant within the country.”
+The partnership with YEO, which will serve as the engineering, procurement, and construction (EPC) contractor, brings valuable international expertise.
+Dr. Francesca Chisangano Zyambo, Permanent Secretary for the Ministry of Energy, highlighted the potential for long-term collaboration.
+“We also aim to leverage the engineering and battery storage expertise from Turkey to establish an assembly plant within the country,” she stated, pointing towards future industrial development.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.